W. H. L. Wallace

-William Hervey Lamme Wallace (July 8, 1821 – April 10, 1862), more commonly known as W. H. L. Wallace, was a lawyer and a Union general in the American Civil War, considered by Ulysses S. Grant to be one of the Union's greatest generals.
+William Hervey Lamme Wallace (July 8, 1821 – April 10, 1862), more commonly known by his initials as W. H. L. Wallace, was a lawyer and a Union general in the American Civil War, considered by Ulysses S. Grant to be one of the Union's greatest generals.

 Early life

 Wallace was born in Urbana, Ohio on July 8, 1821, the son of John and Mary Lamme Wallace.
 In 1840, his family moved to Mount Morris, Illinois for a better education where Rock River Seminary was located.

 Education and career

 Although he planned to study law with Abraham Lincoln in Springfield, he joined Theophilus Lyle Dickey's practice in Ottawa, Illinois, instead.
 (Dickey was a friend of Lincoln's and would eventually be a justice of the Illinois Supreme Court.)
 Wallace became licensed in law in 1846 and that same year he joined the 1st Illinois Infantry as a private.
 He rose to the rank second lieutenant and adjutant and participated in the Battle of Buena Vista along with a few other minor engagements.
 After this brief experience in the Mexican–American War, he became district attorney in 1853.